jacekturek/RELATIONAL_SIG_DATABASE/development_model.md

-This is a new project with a small scope
+This is a new project with waterfall model

 I propose spiral model

 in the planning phase: